Water bills are set to rise by £10 a month from April, according to the latest forecast from Water UK - adding further pressure to household budgets.

 Increased pressure from Ofwat and the ICS

-Recently, Ofwat also announced new powers to fine suppliers for poor customer service, which could be as high as 10% of turnover.
+Service failures will be costly in 2025 as pressure increases from Ofwat.
+We've previously seen the announcement of new powers to fine suppliers for poor customer service, which could be as high as 10% of turnover.

-This follows the introduction of new vulnerability standards by the regulator, with an expectation that suppliers will have appropriate support in place for those that need it most.
+This followed the introduction of new vulnerability standards by the regulator, with an expectation that suppliers will have appropriate support in place for those that need it most.
 So far, their view is that “awareness of the support available for those struggling has continued to remain low.”

 It’s crucial that suppliers are embedding proactivity into their customer-facing teams, equipping advisors with the skills and tools for signposting customers to appropriate support options, as early as possible.